Searching for Dark Clumps with Gravitational-Wave Detectors: Conclusions

 We conclude that local-TM-based $\mu$Hz GW detectors in the inner Solar System hold promise to probe the local passage of heavy (composite) dark states imbued with stronger-than-gravity fifth-force couplings to the SM, over a fairly wide range of parameters.

 \acknowledgments We thank Surjeet Rajendran for fruitful discussions.
+We are grateful to Harikrishnan Ramani for pointing out a typographical error in an earlier version of the paper.
 This work was supported by the Simons Investigator Award No.~824870, NSF Grant No.~PHY-2014215, DOE HEP QuantISED Award No.~100495, the Gordon and Betty Moore Foundation Grant No.~GBMF7946, and the U.S.~Department of Energy (DOE), Office of Science, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under contract No.~DE-AC02-07CH11359.
 The work of M.A.F.~was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation (NSF) Grant No.~PHY-1607611.